nstrauss/format-symphony-user/README.md

 If necessary host key verification can be disabled by setting `disable_key_check` to `True`.
 But don't!

 # Workflow
+1. Export student data from SIS.
+2. Run `format_symphony_user.py`.
-Export student data from SIS > Run format_symphony_user.py > ascii_converted_data.txt uploaded via SFTP to Symphony server > Load users report scheduled in Symphony to create and update users
+3. ascii_converted_data.txt uploaded via SFTP to Symphony server.
+4. Load users report scheduled in Symphony to create and update users.